 There is no right answer on whether you should accept this type of help from your parents.
 But if you do, be sure that you don't make it a habit, expect the money, or inadvertently make your parents play the role of an emergency fund.

 Everyone's path to financial success looks different; however, there are a few key things that every young adult should keep in mind:

 - If you live with your parents but want to become financially independent, put an end date on when you will move out.
 It helps to work toward a solid goal.

 - Don't forget about saving for retirement.
 You should begin saving for retirement as soon as you start your first job.
 The earlier you start saving, the less you will have to contribute, due to compound interest.
-This will also help you become financially independent in the future.

 Remember, the money habits you start now will follow you into the future.
 It is important to start living within your means as quickly as possible.
 Your parents will not always be able to help you out, especially as they start to retire.
 So take these steps now to improve your financial situation and eventually become financially independent.